ben-148/PrestiRent/README.md

 ## Dear tester,

-All the mandatory project requirements have been implemented, along with 4 out of 5 bonus requests.
+i added to the project folder the pdf with all the project requirements, All the mandatory project requirements have been implemented, along with 4 out of 5 bonus requests.
 Please pay special attention to the bonus features during your evaluation.

 # PrestiRent